morrowind-modding/morrowind-modding.github.io/mmw-content/guides/textures/gigapixel-texture-upscale-tutorial.md

 #### XnConvert

 [XnConvert](https://www.xnview.com/en/xnconvert/) will be used to convert the original textures from DDS or TGA into DDS format in bulk.
 Equivalent batch image converters can be used instead.
-If only working on a handful of textures, even [[gimp|Gimp]] or [[photoshop|Photoshop]] will suffice, but these are not suitable for batch processing large amounts of images.
+If only working on a handful of textures, even [[gimp|Gimp]] or [[photoshop|Photoshop]] will suffice, but these are generally not suitable for batch processing large amounts of images.

 #### NVIDIA Texture Tools 3

-[[nvidia-texture-tools|NTT3]] is used for converting the Gigapixel-upscaled textures to the appropriate DDS format.
+[[nvidia-texture-tools|NTT3]] will be used for converting the Gigapixel-upscaled textures to the appropriate DDS format.
 NTT3 must be used, as opposed to [[nvidia-texture-tools|NVIDIA Texture Tools]], because PNGtoDDSTextureScripts utilizes NTT3's API.

 #### Python + PIL